ewallace/R-transcriptomics-lesson/_episodes/02-starting-with-data.md

 for figure 2 against the genes listed as playing a part in ribosome biogenesis in the Gene Ontology list on the Saccharomyces Genome Database (SGD).

-We've found out that NOP56 IS periodically expressed, and seen how its gene expression changes across the measurement timepoints.
+We've found out that NOP56 is not reported to be periodically expressed, and seen how its gene expression changes across the measurement timepoints.